RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sc/sc-7.17.md

 ## Control Statement

+The information system enforces adherence to protocol formats.

+## Control Objective

-Enforce adherence to protocol formats.
+Determine if the information system enforces adherence to protocol formats.

 ## Control guidance

-System components that enforce protocol formats include deep packet inspection firewalls and XML gateways.
-The components verify adherence to protocol formats and specifications at the application layer and identify vulnerabilities that cannot be detected by devices operating at the network or transport layers.
+Information system components that enforce protocol formats include, for example, deep packet inspection firewalls and XML gateways.
+Such system components verify adherence to protocol formats/specifications (e.g., IEEE) at the application layer and identify significant vulnerabilities that cannot be detected by devices operating at the network or transport layers.

-## Control assessment-objective

-adherence to protocol formats is enforced.